 - Packaged in high quality resealable ESD bag for safe storage.

-PJRC Forum – Excellent source of technical information
+PJRC Forum – Excellent source of technical information and project help.

 PJRC website – Good source of information with many example applications in blog posts.